2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Louisiana

 Women make up 74% of the liberal arts / sciences and humanities majors at the school.

 River Parishes Community College ranked #7 on this year’s Most Popular Liberal Arts & Humanities Associate Degree Schools in Louisiana list.
-Located in the rural area of Gonzales, River Parishes Community College is a public school with a small student population.
+Located in the rural area of Gonzales, River Parishes Community College is a public college with a small student population.

 About 69% of the students majoring in liberal arts / sciences and humanities at the school are women while 31% are male.